bbkwiliamson/aws-lifecycle-enablement-and-versioning/README.md

   **lambda_s3_life_cycle.yaml**

     this is the core cloudformation template that sets up everything, creating IAM roles and permission, Lambda function, linking bucket and its key, configuring the lambda function metadata. without this template is important to note that the whole solution is null.

+    it is also important to note that permission boundary policy is already created in the accounts. if you want to use the templates, your own account might not need it or have it, so you can remove the line or just use comments so that CloudFormation won't demand it.

   **s3-lifecycle-lambda.py**